thanthese/bump-date/README.md

 ## Browser compatibility

-There are some weirdnesses with Safari.
-In some versions it randomly hangs, and in other versions it breaks on some dates.
-I'm not especially worried about fixing it because chrome and firefox are better.
-If you fix it for Safari, send me a pull request.
+Safari is weird.
+In older versions it hangs, and in newer versions it breaks on some dates.
+I'm not especially worried about fixing it because both chrome and firefox are better browser options.

+If you manage to find a solution for Safari, please send me a pull request.

 ## FAQs